 Tea tree oil has been used as an antibacterial, antifungal, and antiseptic agent for centuries.
 As a result, many people have used it for the treatment of boils and carbuncles since it often speeds up the healing process and relieves discomfort.

-• Dab a cotton swab into the tea tree oil.
+• Dab a cotton swab into a mix of a half tsp each of tea tree oil and olive oil.

-• Gently apply the oil onto the boil/carbuncle with the swab.
+• Gently apply the oil mix onto the boil/carbuncle with the swab.

 • Dispose of the used swab and be careful that it does not make contact with uninfected parts of your skin to prevent further infections.